The basic nine patch quilt block pattern is easy to make. See step by step how to sew a quilt block together!

 Now your nine patch quilt block is ready to be used in a quilt.
 Enjoy making the nine patch quilt block pattern.
 It's easy to make and versatile!

-Also, check out this cool variation - the disappearing nine patch quilt block pattern.
+Check out this cool 9 patch variation: disappearing nine patch quilt block pattern.